Connecting to MariaDB

 This article covers connecting to MariaDB and the basic connection parameters.
 If you are completely new to MariaDB, take a look at A MariaDB Primer first.

 In order to connect to the MariaDB server, the client software must provide the correct connection parameters.
-The client software will most often be the mysql client, used for entering statements from the command line, but the same concepts apply to any client, such as a graphical clients, a client to run backups such as mysqldump, etc. The rest of this article assumes that the mysql command line client is used.
+The client software will most often be the mysql client, used for entering statements from the command line, but the same concepts apply to any client, such as a graphical client, a client to run backups such as mariadb-dump, etc. The rest of this article assumes that the mysql command line client is used.

 If a connection parameter is not provided, it will revert to a default value.